asmaa-a-abdelwahab/OpenTox_Summer_School/README.md

-# Applications of AI for Enhancing Chemical Risk Assessment
+# Recent Advances in the Applications of AI for Enhancing Chemical Risk Assessment

 ## Presenter Bio